radhika-madhavan/fMRI-DBS/README.md

 3. Matlab code for extracting 32 features from second-level SPM t-value maps

 Requirements:
-SPM12 toolbox for Matlab
+-SPM12 toolbox for Matlab
-Masks for each of the 16 parcels described in Methods section
+-Masks for each of the 16 parcels described in Methods section